 3.7.
-In January 2020, following the closure of Equitable Life, AVC assets held with Equitable Life were transferred to Utmost Life and Pensions, before being transferred to the Plan's Lifestyle arrangement (if a member was more than 5 years away from their Selected Retirement Age) or the Cash Fund (if within 5 years of their Selected Retirement Age).
+In January 2020, following the closure of Equitable Life, a legacy AVC provider, AVC assets held with Equitable Life were transferred to Utmost Life and Pensions, before being transferred to the Plan's Lifestyle arrangement (if a member was more than 5 years away from their Selected Retirement Age) or the Cash Fund (if within 5 years of their Selected Retirement Age).